Isaiah Austin

-Isaiah Charles Austin (born October 25, 1993) is an American former professional basketball player.
+Isaiah Charles Austin (born October 25, 1993) is an American basketball coach and former professional player who is an assistant coach for the Florida Atlantic Owls men's team.
 He played two years of college basketball for Baylor University and was set to enter the NBA in 2014 until he was diagnosed with a mild form of Marfan syndrome.
 In 2016, he was cleared to continue playing basketball after a two-year stint away from the game.
 Between 2017 and 2021, he played professionally overseas.

 High school career

 Austin attended Grace Preparatory Academy in Arlington, Texas.
 As a senior in 2011–12, he averaged 15 points, 11 rebounds and five blocks per game, earning back-to-back Fort Worth Star-Telegram Super Team Player of the Year honors.
 Austin participated in the 2012 McDonald's All-American Game, 2012 Adidas Nations and the 2012 Jordan Brand Classic.
 He was named to the ESPNHS All-American Elite second team and was the nation's no. 3 recruit according to ESPN.